Cover Story

 There is going to be financial rewards for companies doing it and that is beginning to be recognised, says Pantelic.

-Syrinx is working with a ‘progressive’ early-stage mining company that is looking to conduct NCA.
+Syrinx is working with a ‘progressive’ early-stage mining company that is looking to develop initial natural capital accounts before the start of operations.

-“They are going to use that information to inform their planning so that their impacts are minimised, as well as their closure and restoration costs.
-By doing this, they are attracting investors,” she says.
+“They are going to use ecological and environmental data and information to inform strategic planning so that their impacts are minimised, as well as their closure and restoration costs,” she says.

 Similarly, BHP has a goal to have at least 30% of the land and water it stewards – approximately two million hectares – under conservation, restoration or regenerative practices by 2030.